ember-learn/ember-blog/source/2019-12-15-countdown-to-the-new-year-2019-ember-test-selectors.md

 ## Day 15

-On the 15th day of our **Countdown to The New Year** we want to take a look at a helpful Ember addon which lets us write **redesign-proof tests**: [Ember Test Selectors](https://emberobserver.com/addons/ember-test-selectors)!
+On the 15th day of our **Countdown to The New Year** we want to take a look at a helpful Ember addon which lets us write **redesign-proof tests**: [ember-test-selectors](https://emberobserver.com/addons/ember-test-selectors)!

 ### What It Does